RISE with SAP · Case Study

 Over-Provisioned Users

-The retailer was paying for significantly more named users than were actually active in the system.
-Role changes, departures, and seasonal workforce fluctuations meant that the contracted user count was materially higher than actual utilisation.
-This over-provisioning represented a direct opportunity to reduce the renewal baseline.
+The retailer was paying for significantly more named users than were actually active.
+Role changes, departures, and seasonal workforce fluctuations meant the contracted user count was materially higher than actual utilisation.

 2